moonwell-fi/mamo-compounder/README.md

 ## TODO

 - [ ] Add pagination
-- [ ] Check feeAmount and slippage
+- [x] Check feeAmount and slippage
+- [ ] Move functions to it own files